-2.11.1 Policy LS1 states that to qualify for rural exceptions housing the site must be in a location considered suitable for the development of affordable housing and that evidence will need to be given as to why the scheme's benefits to the locality are such that it justifies an exception to policy.
+2.10.4 Policy LS1 sets out where development will be permitted across the district and states that to qualify for rural exceptions housing the site must be in a location considered suitable for the development of affordable housing and that evidence will need to be given as to why the scheme's benefits to the locality are such that it justifies an exception to policy.

-Suitability of the location and site
+2.11 Suitability of the location and site for a rural exception scheme

-- 2.11.2 The proposed development must be located in an existing settlement comprised of a coherent group of three or more dwellings and must be of an appropriate scale in relation to the existing settlement. - 2.11.3 Additional factors that will be taken into account when determining suitability of location include proximity to the nearest settlement; availability of services in that settlement (including shop, school, GP surgery, pub, village hall, public transport); and footpath provision, street lighting and any other safety implications on the route from the proposed development to the settlement that would impact upon the use of sustainable modes of transport to access local facilities.
+- 2.11.1 A proposed rural exception scheme must be located in an existing settlement comprised of a coherent group of three or more dwellings and must be of an appropriate scale in relation to the existing settlement.
+Existing settlements referred to in Policy HS1 are not identified in Policy LS1.
+Coherent groups of dwellings are clusters of fewer than 10 dwellings. - 2.11.2 Additional factors that will be taken into account when determining suitability of location include proximity to the nearest higher order settlement; availability of services in that settlement (including shop, school, GP surgery, pub, village hall, public transport); and footpath provision, and any other safety implications on the route from the proposed development to the settlement that would impact upon the use of sustainable modes of transport to access local facilities.

-Evidence of the scheme's benefits to the locality
+2.12 Evidence of the rural exception scheme's benefits to the locality

-- 2.11.4 The proposal must meet a proven local need which cannot be met on another more suitable site within one of the settlements listed in Local Plan Policy LS1.
-To this end, the following information must be provided in the affordable housing statement: - If the application is for self or custom-build, details of the applicant's local connection to the settlement must be provided.

-- If the application is not for self or custom-build, a local housing need survey evidencing the need for the type and number of proposed dwellings at the proposed development location should be submitted with the application (see section 2.11 and 2.12). - Statement of community support (eg from parish council). - The application must also set out reasons why the affordable housing could not reasonably be provided elsewhere, either on an allocated site or on a site within one of the settlements listed in Local Plan Policy LS1. - 2.11.5 If planning permission is granted, this will be on the condition that the affordable housing is available to people with a local connection (as defined in Appendix 5 of the Eden Local Plan) and is retained and maintained as affordable in perpetuity.
+- 2.12.1 The proposal must meet a proven local need which cannot be met on another more suitable site within one of the settlements listed in Local Plan Policy LS1.
+To this end, the following information must be provided in the affordable housing statement: - If the application is for self or custom-build, details of the applicant's local connection to the settlement must be provided. - If the application is not for self or custom-build, a local housing need survey evidencing the need for the type and number of proposed dwellings at the proposed development location should be submitted with the application (see section 2.12 and 2.13). - Statement of community support (eg from parish council). - The application must also set out reasons why the affordable housing could not reasonably be provided elsewhere, either on an allocated site or on a site within one of the settlements listed in Local Plan Policy LS1. - 2.12.2 If planning permission is granted, this will be on the condition that the affordable housing is available to people with a local connection (as defined in Appendix 5 of the Eden Local Plan) and is retained and maintained as affordable in perpetuity.
 The expectation is that it will be delivered through a RP, Community Land Trust or other form of community-led housing; or that it will be affordable self or custom-build; or that it will be sold at a discount sale through the Council's Homeseekers' Register (see section 2.1).